samechikson/chorus-engineering-interview/README.md

 Welcome to Chorus Engineering's Interview project!

-We're looking for engineers are experienced, passionate, and are obsessed over strong systems and high productivity.
+We're looking for engineers who are experienced, passionate, and are obsessed over strong systems and high productivity.

 In order to facilitate this, we use this interview project as a pretend project that mirrors the exact technical stack that we use here at Chorus.